wavemaker/docs/learn/app-development/ui-design/page-creation.md

 ---
-title: "Introduction to Pages"
+title: "Getting started with Pages"
 id: ""
-sidebar_label: "Create a Page"
+sidebar_label: "Creating a Page"
 ---
 WaveMaker app is a collection of pages.
 Learn how to create a page.

 ---
-WaveMaker apps  are single page application (SPA).
-However, a WaveMaker app is a collection of pages and it loads asynchronously on demand.
+WaveMaker app is a collection of pages though it is a single page application (SPA).
+Pages load asynchronously on demand.
 Each page is composed of different UI elements and [widgets](/learn/app-development/widgets/widgets-library).
 These UI elements enable user interaction and get data from the backend services.
-You can set navigation and interaction rules across pages to suit your workflow.
+You can set navigation and interaction rules across pages.

 :::tip
 To learn about page life cycle and architecture, see [Page Concepts](/learn/app-development/ui-design/page-concepts).
 :::

-For developing app, you add pages and link them as per your app flow design.
+For developing app, you create multiple pages and link them as per your app flow.

-## To create a page
+## Creating a Page
-Navigate to the pages section and click on the plus sign next to it.
-By default, the **Main Page** is generated.
+Navigate to the pages section to create a page.
+However, by default, the **Main Page** generates automatically.

 ![Pages introduction in WaveMaker](../../assets/pages_introduction.png)

-In this section, we will learn:
+In this section, you will learn:

 - How to customize the [Main Page](#main-page)
 - How to create [Additional Pages](#page-creation)